anggxyz/kernel-blog/content/_index.md

 ---
 hero:
-  heading: the mempool of brilliant minds in web3
+  heading: a mempool of brilliant minds in web3
   maxWidthPX: "952"

 ---